microsoft/pxt-arcade/docs/courses/csintro1/loops/projectiles.md

 [Alternative Video Location](https://aka.ms/40544a-projectiles1)

 We can use projectiles to create sprites that move across the screen.
-Let's start off with making a simple bird projectile.
+Let's start off by making a simple bird projectile.

 ### Example #1: Bird projectile